Kiss Them All!

-Kiss Them All! (Горько!) is a 2013 Russian film directed by Zhora Kryzhovnikov and produced by Timur Bekmambetov, Ilya Burets, Dmitry Nelidov, Sergey Svetlakov.
+Kiss Them All! (Горько!) is a 2013 Russian film directed by Zhora Kryzhovnikov and produced by Timur Bekmambetov, Ilya Burets, Dmitry Nelidov, and Sergey Svetlakov.
 The movie is a wedding comedy.
-Natasha and Roma — these two characters are the protagonists of the film who are progressive and talented and dream to organize their wedding by the sea, while Natasha's step-father Boris Ivanovich wants classic Russian wedding in the restaurant.
+The protagonists, Natasha and Roma, are progressive and talented and dream to organize their wedding by the sea, while Natasha's stepfather Boris Ivanovich wants a classic Russian wedding in a restaurant.

 Plot

 Natasha and Roma are progressive and talented young people who dream to organize their wedding by the sea in Europe.
-But Natasha's step-father thinks differently and drafts his own plan.
-Being the city manager he feels such an event should be a springboard for his own career.
+But Natasha's stepfather thinks differently and drafts his own plan.
+Being the town manager he feels such an event should be a springboard for his own career.